FrozenBirdXD/2023-hacking-challenge-writeup/ReverseMe/crXptOgRaphy.md

-# One of the harder challenges: crXptOgRaphy | 50 Points
+# XOR encryption reversed: crXptOgRaphy | 50 Points
 For this problem two things are provided:
 1. An encrypted message: "11 1c 14 1b 11 05 0a 0a 24 1c 2d 37 15 36 38 30 20 10 2d 1d 16 0d 35".
 2. An executable called binary-static that was used to encryt the message.